SumeetKumarBarua/FactsBox-Heroku-Edition/README.md

 ![alt tag](https://github.com/SumeetKumarBarua/FactsBox-Heroku-Edition/blob/master/WebContent/img/iphone.gif)

+# Motivation
+We always find small snippets of code all over the net doing some functionalities.
+So how about getting everything all together(from Back-End to front-End) truly coupled up for our purpose.
+Sounds cool..Right.
+So follow the steps below and enjoy.

 # Getting Started
 This project is solely dedicated for web hosting on Heroku.
 To make it live please follow the configuration steps for Heroku <a href="https://devcenter.heroku.com/articles/getting-started-with-java#set-up">here</a>